HyunHub/One-Day-Baking-Class/README.md

 3. View booking information on MyPage tap
 4. Cancle the booking
 5. Check our new news on Notice tap
-6. Review the class and see other people's reviews
+6. Review the class and see other people's reviews on Review tap
 7. View the Events that we are holding on Event tap
+8. Q&A tap

 -- We also provide the shopping mall that have things associated with the class